 DC21 incorporates a Resque server.
 Resque is the Ruby background task administration system and normally runs on the same server as DC21.

-If you are an administration user, you can access the Resque administration screen by selecting Admin at the top of the DC21 main screen and then selecting the Resque tab.
+If you are an administration user, you can access the Resque administration screen by selecting Admin at the top of the DC21 main screen and then selecting the Resque tab. *** UPDATE ***